deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 1. Create a ``translation.py`` in your app directory.
 2. Create a translation option class for every model to translate.
-3. Register the model and the translation option class at the ``modeltranslation.translator.translator``.
+3. Register the model and the translation option class at ``modeltranslation.translator.translator``.

 The modeltranslation application reads the ``translation.py`` file in your